sharp119/profit_grocery_application/README-AUTH.md

    - User ID is retrieved (for existing users) or created (for new users)

 3. **Session Management**
-   - Each login creates a new secure session
+   - Each login creates a new secure session with cryptographic tokens
    - Sessions have configurable timeout (default: 60 minutes)
-   - Sessions are tracked both locally and in Firebase
+   - Sessions are tracked both locally and in Firebase Realtime Database
-   - Multiple device logins are supported
+   - Multiple device logins are supported with cross-device awareness
+   - Fallback to local validation when offline
+   - Automatic session cleanup for expired sessions
+   - Comprehensive session security with entropy analysis

 ## Firebase Schema